 - TwinDB-hosted scalable and secure storage in the cloud

 - On-premises secure hosting on your hardware, be it baremetal or your private cloud

-There are many reasons why you would backup MySQL server.
+There are many reasons why you would backup a MySQL server.
 But the most important reason is for you to be able to restore the backup as and when needed.
-We here at TwinDB understand that and have simplified the restore process so that you can just click to do a restore of the backup.
+We at TwinDB, understand that and have simplified the restore process so that you can do it with just one click.

 Off-site backups have traditionally been a starting point for data protection.
-However there are risks involved at multiple stages: transporting the backups and storing them.
-Therefore, from our perspective encryption of data-in-flight and encryption of data-at-rest is equally important as it enables both, safe transport and safe storage of backed-up data.
-The next logical question would be: How exactly is encryption done?
+However, there are risks involved at multiple stages: transporting the backups and storing them.
+Therefore, from our perspective encryption of data-in-flight and encryption of data-at-rest is equally important – it enables both safe transport and safe storage of backed-up data.
+The next logical question would be: How exactly does the encryption process go?
 TwinDB uses asymmetric encryption using OpenGPG.
-The GPG key is auto-generated on a MySQL server that is being backed up by the agent and the users own the GPG private key.
+The GPG key is auto-generated on a MySQL server that is being backed up by the agent.
+Users own the GPG private key.
 Furthermore, the encryption is always on.
-So whether you use TwinDB agent as an off-site backup solution or if you backup to on-premises storage space, you are rest assured that the backups are always encrypted.
+So whether you use the TwinDB agent as an off-site backup solution or if you backup to an on-premises storage space, the backups are always encrypted.

 The TwinDB agent supports both full and incremental backups.
-There is no additional configuration needed to enable incremental backups.
+You don’t need an additional configuration to enable incremental backups.
 The GUI allows you to configure the backup schedule as shown in one of the screenshots above.
-You can configure how often full and incremental backups get taken.
+You can configure how often full and incremental backups taken.

 At the moment though, our backup validation strategy also revolves around regular backup restores.

-Reading through all that I have written I hope you get a better picture of where TwinDB agent stacks up against all the other backup solutions.
-I certainly got a very clear picture when comparing to all the points that my former colleague Jervin raised.
-I think TwinDB is a perfect example of how a backup solution should be implemented and furthermore it just works.
+Reading through all that I have written, I hope you get a better picture of where the TwinDB agent stacks up against all the other backup solutions.
+Comparing it to other points my former colleague Jervin mentioned, I certainly see it very clearly now.
+I think TwinDB is a perfect example of a smoothly working backup solution that is easy to implement.